Back to Resources

 A commercial license is for businesses that buy, sell, or trade goods.
 If your company's primary activity involves handling physical products in any form, this is almost certainly the license type you need.

-Common activities covered by a commercial license include general trading, import and export, e-commerce, retail and wholesale, real estate brokerage, auto parts trading, electronics distribution, building materials supply, food trading, and pharmaceutical distribution.
+Activities covered by a commercial license include general trading, import and export, e-commerce, retail and wholesale, real estate brokerage, auto parts trading, electronics distribution, building materials supply, food trading, and pharmaceutical distribution.
 The UAE Department of Economic Development (DED) maintains an activity list with over 2,000 classified activities, many of which fall under the commercial category.
+(Source: UAE Government Portal)

-As of the 2020 reforms, 100% foreign ownership is permitted for most commercial license activities on the mainland.
+As of the 2020 reforms under Federal Decree-Law No. 32 of 2021 on Commercial Companies, 100% foreign ownership is permitted for most commercial license activities on the mainland.
 This was a significant change.
 Previously, many commercial activities required a local Emirati partner holding at least 51% of the company.
 That requirement has been removed for the vast majority of business activities.
+(Source: UAE Government Portal on Foreign Ownership)

 Cost for a mainland commercial license typically ranges from AED 15,000 to AED 30,000 for the initial setup, depending on the number of activities and the specific DED jurisdiction.
 Free zone commercial licenses vary widely by zone.
 Some zones offer packages starting under AED 10,000, while premium zones like DMCC or DIFC cost significantly more.